shlokTalati/furrever-friends/README.md

 ### Pet Listing and Adoption

-Users can easily list/delete pets for adoption or browse...
+Users can easily list/delete pets for adoption or browse already listed pets....

 ### Wishlist Functionality